standardnotes/docs/docs/self-hosting/configuration-options.md

 - `SYNCING_SERVER_JS_URL`: url to the Syncing Server JS service.
 - `AUTH_SERVER_URL`: url to the Auth service.

-### Timeouts

-- `HTTP_CALL_TIMEOUT`: amount of milliseconds the API Gateway will wait for the underlying service to respond.

 ### New Relic (Optional)